cidneyhamilton/cidney.org/README.md

 - [ ] No page for category listings (/gamedev, etc)
 - [ ] Handle sharing screenshots (Screenshot Saturday, etc)
 - [ ] Too much work and personal intertwinedness?
 Or not enough?
+So uh how do I get people over 50